 My office is on the fifth floor of a five-floor building and, although I take the elevator up, I usually take the stairs down.
-Every so often, I find someone from another office standing somewhere on the stairs talking on a cell phone, scheduling a doctor’s appointment, making a complaint about a delivery, checking on a child, or having an argument.
+Every so often, I find someone from another office standing somewhere on the stairs on their cell phone, scheduling a doctor’s appointment, checking on a child, or having an argument.

-Something about the apparent seclusion of the stairwell clearly encourages the callers to feel as if they’re positioned within a “cone of silence” with full privacy.
+Something about the apparent seclusion of the stairwell clearly encourages the callers to believe they’re positioned within a “cone of silence” with full privacy.
 Even though I clear my throat, clatter my shoes, hum, etc., to let the callers know I’m approaching, I’ve heard medical details, deeply personal concerns, and insults.
 But yesterday, for the first time, I heard something really scary:

 Okay, and I have a co-worker who’s also frustrated!

 Not only was this dissatisfied employee looking to set up an interview so she could leave her current job, but she was offering to take a colleague with her.

 Why and how do things get so bad that an employee has to skulk around in a stairwell?
 There are so many — too many — possibilities.
 It’s probably too late to recover this particularly disgruntled employee, so if the interview she’s scheduled doesn’t work out, she’ll surely keep looking for another job.
 But can other employee escapes be prevented?

 Keep Employees On the Job and Off the Stairs

 Here’s a truism I’ve observed in most companies: When you lose one employee — for any reason — you lose two.
 Or more.

 Unfortunately, once a turnover cycle begins, the mere thought that other people are leaving can trigger thoughts of departure.
 That’s the case even among un-disgruntled staffers, who may start thinking something like this: “Gee, I wonder why so many people are leaving.
 Maybe something really is going wrong here.
 Maybe I should think about getting out too.”